Comal County Court Records

 Payment: Money order or exact cash

 Background checks performed by the Jail Records Division cover Comal County information only and are available to Comal County residents.
-These checks do not include federal records, other counties’ records, or Class C misdemeanors from Justice of the Peace or municipal courts.
+These checks do not include federal records, other counties' records, or Class C misdemeanors from Justice of the Peace or Municipal Courts.

 Comal County Civil Court Records